ejones/irene/README.md

 ### Last Modified

 Irene will expose a variable called `$LAST_MODIFIED` in JavaScript, which is the modification time of the currently executing file (JavaScript or HTML page).
-Using this, your app server can, if you choose, instruct the browser to permanently cache any files containing JavaScript, and on the *first* API call that the JavaScript makes, it will send it the current modification time of the file that's supposed to be executing.
-If this timestamp is later than "$LAST_MODIFIED", the JavaScript can force a reload using `window.refresh(true)`.

 ### Development Recompiler